Pratikshinde55/AWS-EKS-SetUp/README.md

 -  SetUp:

 we use "eksctl" to create eks cluster we need following things:
- 1. AWS cli (on local laptop for aws Authentication)
- 2. IAM user (Create IAM user to access AWS EKS)
+ 1. IAM user (Create IAM user to access AWS EKS)
+ 2. AWS cli (on local laptop for aws Authentication)
  3. eksctl tool on local machine(Create Eks cluster).
  4. kubectl tool on local machine(Do work inside cluster).
+ 5. eksctl create cluster (Create cluster from local laptop).
+ 6. AWS Console check(Cluster is created checking on aws console-->>EKS)

 # Step 1: (Create IAM user on aws)

- Go to aws console and create IAM user which is used for Authentication
+ Go to aws console and create IAM user which is used for Authentication:

  ![Screenshot 2024-08-06 173532](https://github.com/user-attachments/assets/154dc5ed-359e-4cef-b7d1-60b22f2080f4)